tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

 * **upload** -- If B has upload permission, B can add new data to A's account, which implies that B can also read enough information to determine the date and time of A's last upload.
 * **note** -- If B has note permission, B can read the notes records in A's account and can create new notes in that account, as well as edit the notes that B has created.
 * **edit** -- If B has edit permission, B is allowed to change A's data and metadata, but does not have the ability to delete it.
-* **administer** -- If B has administer permission, B can delete the account, change metadata, and change permissions.
+* **administer** -- If B has administer permission, B can delete the account, change metadata, and change invite permissions.
 * **root** -- Root can do anything; account A is presumed to have all permissions on itself.
 No one except A can have root on account A.

 ### Example